Train crashes into car at level crossing in Frating near Colchester

 Train services to and from London from Clacton-on Sea have been affected, and a rail replacement service is in place.

-Fire commander Dave Bond said the driver of the car was unable to move the vehicle once it was on the tracks, "before the next train came through the crossing".

-"Thankfully the driver escaped from her car before the train arrived, and although the train struck the car, there are no injuries to the vehicle driver, the train driver or any passengers," he said.
+Commander Dave Bond said: "Thankfully the driver escaped from her car before the train arrived, and although the train struck the car, there are no injuries to the vehicle driver, the train driver or any passengers."

-Juliette Maxam, media and public relations manager for Greater Anglia, said about 50 passengers were still on the train which crashed and the company was arranging a replacement train to "rescue them".
+Juliette Maxam, media and public relations manager for Greater Anglia, said passengers had been transferred to a "rescue train" at 09:00.

-British Transport Police and the Rail Accident Investigation Board would be investigating the crash, Ms Maxam said.
+British Transport Police and the Rail Accident Investigation Branch will investigate the crash.

-All services from Clacton-on-Sea to London Liverpool Street had been delayed in both directions, and trains between Colchester and Clacton and Walton were also affected.
+All services from Clacton-on-Sea to London Liverpool Street were delayed in both directions, and trains between Colchester and Clacton and Walton were also affected.

 Find BBC News: East of England on Facebook, Instagram and Twitter.
 If you have a story suggestion please email eastofenglandnews@bbc.co.uk